jorge-castro/shane-blog/content/about.md

 ---
-title: "About"
+title: About
-description: "About me"
+description: About me
 date: 2022-03-29
-aliases: ["about-me"]
+aliases:
+- about-me
-author: "Shane"
+author: Shane

 ---
 Shane is a Physics major at UC Irvine.
+Who is also a gigachad incarnate.